Skip to Content

 MY EXPERIENCE HIKING TO JARDINE’S LOOKOUT

-The hike began for me once I got off the bus near Wong Nai Chung Reservoir.
-After getting off the bus, you make your way up the steep road to the reservoir.
-It’s on the way from the bus stop to the official starting point of the Jardine’s Lookout Hike and worth a stop to look around.
 The reservoir has a viewing area and a pathway that wraps around parts of the perimeter for a viewing platform.
 The most curious part about the Wong Nai Chung Reservoir is that there are hundreds of huge fish swimming about and even lots of turtles floating and sun-bathing.
 It was quite fascinating to see so many turtles in an urban area!

 After hanging out at Wong Nai Chung Reservoir for a few moments, it is time to continue on up the road until you reach the signs on the left of the main road, which are labeled with Jardine’s Lookout, Wilson Trail and Hong Kong Trail.
 I’ve pictured those above for your reference.

-This wasn’t a big adventure and isn’t even tw0 kilometers each way but it still has a slight amount of incline on the way up.
+This wasn’t a big adventure and isn’t even two kilometers each way but it still has a slight amount of incline on the way up.
 The trail begins with a few stairs, like most hikes in Hong Kong.
 The foliage on either side of the trail is often so high that you can only focus on the path ahead, with all other views blocked by the leaves.
 This is quite nice as it means the viewpoint is a big reveal of the view.

 After about 1-kilometer into the hike, you’ll find the Osborn memorial which commemorates the soldiers who fought in this region.
 The story on the plaque was in English and Cantonese and was quite interesting.
 It’s often hard to imagine bloodshed in places like this, which are so peaceful when I’m visiting.